JD-Softcode/logitech-g-hub-settings-extractor/README.md

-# Logitech G Hub settings extractor
+# WoW Lights Settings Modifier for Logitech G Hub

-This is a small python tool to extract the json file stored inside the "settings.db" file of the Logitech G Hub app.
-This allows you to update the json and then replace the file blob inside the db with the new json.
+Python tool to extract the json file stored inside the "settings.db" file of the Logitech G Hub app.
+It is then modified to create custom small sampling regions for use with WoW Lights add-on for World of Warcraft.

 ## Requirements

-Tested on Windows and macOS.
+Tested on (NOT YET Windows and) macOS.

 You need [Python](https://www.python.org/downloads/) installed.
-I've tested with 3.9 but I think 2.x versions should work too.
+I've tested with 3.8.9.

 ## How to use

 Simply follow the instructions after executing the py file.
+Full instructions are in work

-### Windows
+### Windows (TBD)

 In a cmd or PowerShell window, type the following in the same folder as the py file.